 A more serious deformity will require surgery.
 The procedure may involve lengthening tendons, excising bony prominences, reconstructing the arch, and stabilizing or fusing the ankle.
 The extent of the surgery will depend on how damaged your foot has become.
 After the procedure, your foot will be casted and immobilized to heal.

-Don’t ever ignore changes in your lower limbs, especially if you have diabetes.
-Charcot foot is a complication that arises when you do not take care of your feet.
+Never ignore changes in your lower limbs, especially if you have diabetes.
+You can avoid the pain and damage of Charcot Foot by properly monitoring and caring for your feet.
 You don’t have to go through the pain and the damage.
-Pay attention to any changes in your lower limbs, and contact Country Foot Care in New York immediately if you find something unusual.
+Pay attention to any changes in your lower limbs, and contact Country Foot Care immediately if you find something unusual.
 You can use our online MAKE AN APPOINTMENT button at the top of this page or call during our regular office hours.